HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 call to [`window.postMessage`] because it has demonstrated that it can SMART launch the app at a known SMART launch URL.
-The SMART launch URL SHALL be prefixed with the proper value to use for the app `targetOrigin`, and the launch URL SHALL not redirect users to a different origin after launch.
+The SMART launch URL SHALL be prefixed with the proper value to use for the app `targetOrigin`, and the launch URL SHALL NOT redirect users to a different origin after launch.

 #### Detailed Example Response
 In a more detailed example response, the EHR may send one return message like: